real-logic/simple-binary-encoding/README.md

     $ ./cppbuild/cppbuild

-If you are comfortable with using CMake, then a full clean, build, and test looks like:
+If you are comfortable using CMake, then a full clean, build, and test looks like:

     $ mkdir -p cppbuild/Debug
     $ cd cppbuild/Debug